Bread (band): Life after Bread

 In 2005, both Griffin and Botts died from cancer at the age of 61.
 In August 2009, Knechtel died of a heart attack at the age of 69, leaving Gates and Royer as the only surviving members of Bread.
 Royer continues to be involved in music, initially working out of his Nashfilms studio in Tennessee before relocating to the Virgin Islands in 2013.
 Gates contents himself with retirement at his home in Washington with his wife Jo Rita.
 In 2010, Royer released a Jimmy Griffin tribute album consisting of songs written by both himself and Griffin.

 During March 2014, the first biography of the band appeared, written by UK author Malcolm C. Searles, titled Bread: A Sweet Surrender (originally called Manna from Heaven: The Musical Rise & Fall of Bread).
 It was written with the assistance of many surviving family members and musical colleagues of the band, along with exclusive interviews with founding member Robb Royer.
 A paperback/soft-cover edition appeared during 2017.

-The following year Royer published his own memoirs, The View from Contessa, featuring tales from his own varied career, initially available as an eBook via Amazon.
+The following year Royer published his own memoirs, The View from Contessa.